mapbox/cardboard/README.md

 * We can't have them as numbers, because JavaScript does not tolerate 64-bit ints.
 Ints can only have 52 bits of precision in JS.
 * Current approach is to use tokens

+## Building Loops

+* GeoJSON Polygons / rings always have a duplicate vertex at the end.
+S2Loop doesn't like that.